Stefan-Zukin/relionReport/README.md

 The command should be enclosed in quotations.

 `python3 relionReport.py -s "supersample 8 width 2048 height 2048 transparentBackground true" Class3D/job022`

+## Other Notes

+By default, ChimeraX sets the map levels at sdlevel = 6.
+This might be too high or too low a level depending on your particular project.
+To change the level, open relionReport.py in a text editor, and modify the line `LEVEL = 6` to your desired sdlevel.
 `